Polinanime/sna25/README.md

-The project idea has been taken from the [RealWorld](https://realworld-docs.netlify.app/) project&mdash;a specification for a social blogging website used for (a) learning to build &OpenCurlyDoubleQuote;real world&CloseCurlyDoubleQuote;-size applications (b) demonstrating capabilities of new technologies.
+The project idea has been taken from the [RealWorld](https://realworld-docs.netlify.app/) project&mdash;a specification for a social blogging website used for (a) learning to build &OpenCurlyDoubleQuote;real world&CloseCurlyDoubleQuote;&ndash;size applications (b) demonstrating capabilities of new technologies.

 The code for the back end has mostly been taken from [alpody/golang-fiber-realworld-example-app](https://github.com/alpody/golang-fiber-realworld-example-app).